brandur/sorg/content/nanoglyphs-drafts/028-cool-tools.md

 * Get an aggregate shape of a single user's API request profile over multiple days including average and maximum RPS, along with the API endpoints they use most.
 We'd then determine if we should bump them to a higher rate limiting tier or request that they make changes to a grossly inefficient integration.

 Originally, this all operated on what was perhaps the world's most tortured Redshift cluster.
 It was impressive what this thing could do considering the sheer volume of data and load that we were throwing at it, but using it was rocky -- queries would run for minutes at a time if there was any other load in the cluster, and often just time out completely.
 An "observatory" tab was added to our custom UI so that users could go in and kill other peoples' stuck queries so that theirs might succeed.

-An alternative implementation on top of [Presto](https://prestodb.io/) was introduced, and after a period of hybrid support for both systems, we eventually transitioned entirely to that as it proved to be far more reliable and friendly for wide simultaneous use.
+Eventually, an alternative implementation on top of [Presto](https://prestodb.io/) was introduced, and after a period of hybrid support for both systems, we eventually transitioned entirely to that as it proved to be far more reliable and friendly for wide simultaneous use.

 ### SQL at scale (#sql)